 Bihar was and possibly continues to be one of the most caste sensitive states in India.
 One can’t deny the power imbalance between the upper castes – four castes primarily, viz.
 Brahmins (also called Baabhan in local dialects), Bhumihars (who are supposed to be Brahmins as well, technically), Rajputs, and Kayasthas (also termed as Lala) – and rest of the castes.
 This imbalance resulted in frequent and consistent social friction.

-Due to the sheer arithmetic in his favor, his supporters as well as detractors believed that Lalu will break all records and rule for a record duration, breaking the communists’ record in the neighboring West Bengal.
+Due to the sheer caste arithmetic in his favor, his supporters as well as detractors believed that Lalu will break all records and rule for a record duration, breaking the communists’ record in the neighboring West Bengal.
 He indeed in a way represented aspirations of the lower castes – OBCs as well as the Dalits.

 Again, Lalu’s fall from that position of might and invincibility is another topic of analysis.
-But what I want to highlight is the vertical division in the society between the upper castes and lower castes (including the Dalits) where they almost stood for opposite things and their interests clashed.
+But what I want to highlight is the vertical division in the society between the upper castes and lower castes (including the Dalits) where they virtually stood for opposite things and their interests clashed.
 So, if the upper castes supported the Congress, it’s ridiculous to suggest that the party was a pro-Dalit party, at least in Bihar.

 One can wonder how come Congress continued to rule Bihar if only a handful of castes supported it.
-What about the numerous elections that returned Congress to power?
-How come it took only Lalu in the 90s to exploit an arithmetic that was so obvious for anyone else to exploit.
+What about the numerous assembly elections that returned Congress to power?
+How come it took only Lalu in the 90s to exploit an arithmetic that was so obvious for anyone else to exploit?

 That’s where I’ve to fall back on anecdotes because our ‘intellectuals’ clearly have not been honest in assessing Congress’ legacy in these matters.

 Stories from elders would reveal how the lower castes, especially the Dalits, were not even aware of their democratic rights, especially in the villages.
-Either they wouldn’t even vote – while ballot papers would be stamped in their names – or they would forcibly be kept away from voting.
+Either they just wouldn’t vote – while ballot papers would be stamped in their names – or they would forcibly be kept away from voting.

-I’m sure very village in Bihar has such stories, which somehow our darbari historians won’t write about prominently, because finally someone would ask why the pure and pious Dalit friendly Nehru-Gandhi family didn’t ask their local leaders to stop this mockery of electoral process and blatant violation of democratic rights.
+I’m sure every village in Bihar has such stories, which somehow our darbari historians won’t write about prominently, because finally someone would ask why the pure and pious Dalit friendly Nehru-Gandhi family didn’t ask their local leaders to stop this mockery of electoral process and blatant violation of democratic rights.

 The family has that paint, which doesn’t allow any mud to stick.

 Due to this history and context of caste politics in Bihar, I find it entirely farcical and ironic when Congress tries to paint itself as a party that has cared for Dalits or the lower castes.
-Two of their citadels – Bihar and Uttar Pradesh – were the first to be Congress mukt, much before Narendra Modi was even a force to reckon with, and the reason was rise of politics of so-called lower castes.
+Two of their citadels – Bihar and Uttar Pradesh – were the first to become Congress mukt, much before Narendra Modi was even a force to reckon with, and the reason was rise of politics of so-called lower castes.

 Nonetheless, these questions have to be asked and these stories need to be told, else the darbari historians will get a free run and Rahul Gandhi’s tweets will become part of the history textbooks a few years down the line.